 Some policies include an automatic ERP extension for 30 to 60 days.
-Longer periods may be purchased for anywhere from one to six years and, once purchased, typically cannot be extended, renewed, or canceled.
+The insured may purchase longer periods for anywhere from one to six years.
+Once purchased, an ERP typically cannot be extended, renewed, or canceled.

 The cost to purchase an ERP is commonly calculated as a multiple of the last annual policy premium, for instance, 150% of last year’s annual policy cost.
 The cost is often specified within the general terms and conditions of the policy with an option for multiple years.